Rio Grande Valley Amputation Injury Lawyer

 Insurance companies often pressure injured Texans to settle before their doctors have determined the full extent of their injuries.
 Understanding Maximum Medical Improvement (MMI) is essential to making sure you receive fair compensation for all of your medical needs, both present and future.

-Amputation Injury Lawyers Serving Cities Near Rio Grande Valley
+Cities We Serve Near Rio Grande Valley

 After an incident near US-83 (Expressway 83) or US-83 (Expressway 83) corridor through McAllen and the Valley in Rio Grande Valley, seek immediate medical care at a trauma center such as Valley Baptist Medical Center (Harlingen, Level II Trauma Center).
 Loss of fingers, hands, or arms is a common outcome in these cases and requires prompt evaluation.
 Preserve evidence at the scene, photograph your injuries and the location, and consult an experienced attorney before speaking with any insurance adjuster.